matrix-io/Arm-DevDay-2019/Workshop.md

 </details>

 ## 8. Create A Temperature App & Intent
-Moving back to your Snip dashboard, add a new app to the assistant you recently created.
+Moving back to your Snips dashboard, add a new app to the assistant you recently created.
 The app should be named `temperature`.

 <img width=500 src="images/create_temperature_app.png" />